mzazon/awesome-cloud-projects/gcp/remote-developer-onboarding-workstations-firebase-studio/remote-developer-onboarding-workstations-firebase-studio.md

 ## Prerequisites

-1. Google Cloud Project with billing enabled and sufficient quota for Compute Engine
+1. Google Cloud Project with billing enabled and sufficient quota for Compute Engine and Cloud Workstations
 2. Google Cloud CLI (gcloud) installed and authenticated with project owner permissions
 3. Firebase project created and linked to your Google Cloud project
 4. Basic understanding of cloud development environments and Git workflows